Jamaal Magloire: Dallas Mavericks (2008)

-The Dallas Mavericks signed Magloire on February 26, 2008 to back up centre Erick Dampier after former Maverick center DeSagana Diop was traded to the New Jersey Nets in the blockbuster trade involving point guards Devin Harris and Jason Kidd.
+The Dallas Mavericks signed Magloire on February 26, 2008, to back up centre Erick Dampier after former Maverick center DeSagana Diop was traded to the New Jersey Nets in the blockbuster trade involving point guards Devin Harris and Jason Kidd.

 Miami Heat (2008–2011)

-Magloire signed with the Miami Heat on August 30, 2008 for the veteran's minimum after nearing the luxury tax threshold.
+Magloire signed with the Miami Heat on August 30, 2008, for the veteran's minimum after nearing the luxury tax threshold.
 Magloire provided additional depth and experience at the centre position.
-He was upgraded to starter on Monday, January 26, 2009 vs. the Atlanta Hawks.
+He was upgraded to starter on Monday, January 26, 2009, vs. the Atlanta Hawks.

 Miami re-signed Magloire with the Heat for the 2009–10 season.

 Magloire was valued as an enforcer during his tenure with Miami.

 On July 19, 2010, the Heat re-signed Magloire for the 2010–11 season.
 The Heat would make it to the 2011 NBA Finals, and fell short to the Dallas Mavericks in six games.

 Toronto Raptors (2011–2012)

 On December 9, 2011, Magloire signed a one-year deal with his hometown team the Toronto Raptors for the veteran's minimum.
 This marked the first time a Canadian born player played for the Raptors, the only NBA franchise in Canada.
 Magloire re-signed with the team on September 18, 2012, but was waived by the team on October 27, 2012.
 After being waived by the Raptors, Magloire would not play again in the NBA.
-Thus, his final NBA game was played on April 26th, 2012 in a 98 - 67 win over the New Jersey Nets (the lowest amount of points the Nets scored that season).
-In his final game, Magloire was the Raptors' starting Center but only played for 5 minutes and recorded only 4 rebounds.
+Thus, his final NBA game was played on April 26, 2012, in a 98–67 win over the New Jersey Nets (the lowest amount of points the Nets scored that season).
+In his final game, Magloire was the Raptors' starting Center, he played for 5 minutes and recorded 4 rebounds.